-Our new three year strategy, which will be published in mid 2014, will set out how we aim to drive up quality through the ways in which we set standards, provide information to inform choice, and deliver efficiency, economy and value.
+Our three year strategy, published in July 2014, sets out how we aim to drive up quality through the ways in which we set standards, provide information to inform choice, and deliver efficiency, economy and value, over the 3 years to 2016/17.

-This business plan will be revised later in the year, to better reflect the contents of the strategy, once it is published.
+This business plan has been revised mid-year, to better reflect the contents of the strategy, and to enable us to keep track of strategic delivery.